PrincetonUniversity/jobstats/docs/setup/overview.md

 6. Lastly, configure the Grafana interface and Open OnDemand

 A single standard server has proven to be sufficient for a data center with 100,000 CPU-cores and 1000 GPUs.

+Proceed to the next section on [cgroup-based job accounting](cgroups.md).